-- hints: a suggestion pointing the learner to an appropriate next action - negative feedback: statement that an action was poor with a short explanation
+- hints: a suggestion pointing the learner to an appropriate next action - negative feedback: statement that an action was poor with a short explanation - positive feedback: praise for a good action and (possibly) a short explanation

-• positive feedback: praise for a good action and (possibly) a short explanation Since cultural rules vary across individuals and are generally regarded as ill-defined, actions often resist clear classification as "right" or "wrong."
-We therefore allow for "mixed" assessments meaning that both negative and positive feedback may be possible.
+Because cultural rules vary across individuals and are generally regarded as ill-defined, actions often resist clear classification as "right" or "wrong."
+We therefore allow for "mixed" assessments, meaning that giving both positive and negative feedback is possible.
 Feedback messages in these situations can be concatenated or delivered individually based on other factors, such as if related errors (or related "good" actions) were selected earlier in the meeting.
 These decisions depend on the configuration of the coaching algorithm, which can be used to control the content and timing of coaching interventions.
-In the experiment described in Section 4, we implemented a model-scaffold-fade algorithm to control feedback timing (details are discussed in [5]).
+In the experiment described in Section 4, we implemented a model-scaffold-fade algorithm to control feedback timing.

 The IGEL reflective tutor, which runs after meetings and is responsible for delayed feedback, presents the learner with a playback of salient moments from their meeting and provides support for review and reflection.
 Specifically, the reflective tutor uses the series of assessments made by the expert model and gives feedback that is more verbose than what is delivered during meetings by the coach.
 It also asks multiple choice questions that ask the learner to think about rules that may have been violated and if better actions could have been taken.
 The reflective tutor also highlights phase-related errors by including these as reasons for why certain actions might have been unsuccessful and discussing when business or smalltalk topics should be addressed (rather than when the learner chose to bring them up).
-More details of how the reflective tutor is implemented can be found in [2,5].
+More details of how the reflective tutor is implemented can be found in [2, 5].